Prince Fielder: 2006

 After the Brewers traded Overbay to the Toronto Blue Jays, Fielder became the Brewers' starting first baseman in 2006.
 He was an early favorite for National League Rookie of the Year.

 Fielder did not get off to a great start in the 2006 regular season, going 0–9 with seven strikeouts.
 In his 12th at-bat, Fielder delivered a game-winning hit that drove home Geoff Jenkins for the winning run in the bottom of the 8th inning against the Pittsburgh Pirates.
 Fielder was named the National League's Rookie of the Month for April.
-With his 18th home run of the year, Fielder broke the Brewers' rookie home run record previously held by Greg Vaughn.
+With his 18th home run of the year, Fielder broke the Brewers' rookie home run record previously held by Danny Walton and Greg Vaughn.

 Fielder led all major league rookies with 28 homers in the 2006 season.
 On defense, he had the lowest zone rating among NL first basemen, .804.